goauthentik/authentik/website/blog/2023-11-09-IPv6-addresses/item.md

 If you configure filtering on your router, don’t forget to also enable IPv6 there, on your other devices, and on your ISP.

-## Have you deployed IPv6 addresses to tackle the address exhaustion challenge?
+## Have you deployed IPv6 addresses to tackle address exhaustion?

 Yes, it is true that there is still a way to go before IPv6 is adopted worldwide, as we discussed above.
 However, as the pace of innovative technologies, solutions, and platforms continues, we predict this will simply become one more common instrument in our tool bag.